Vetting Tenants — How we protect the landlord’s interests.

 Our recommendation

-After the background check is reviewed we make a recommendation to the owner based upon our experience as rental managers in Page County and the information that we have verified.
-Ultimately the real estate investor decides if the risk is worth taking, but they make that decision based upon facts and our expert advice.
+After the background check is finished we make a recommendation to the owner based upon our experience as rental managers in Page County and the information which we have verified.
+Ultimately the property owner decides if the risk is worth taking, but they make that decision based upon facts and our expert advice.

-Our Guide to Real Estate is a helpful resource for everyone who wants to review important real estate information about Page County and neighboring areas.
-The Guide to Real Estate includes information about what has sold and what is on the market, as well as some compelling facts that you may not be aware of.
-In addition, our Guide has many of the assets of residing in Page County.
-Naturally, all of this is helpful for buyers and sellers, but landlords and renters will also find this data to be somewhat eye-opening.
+Our Guide to Real Estate is a handy tool for everyone who hopes to find out more about Page County and neighboring areas.
+The Guide to Real Estate has facts about what has sold and what is on the market, and many shocking facts that you might not be aware of.
+Furthermore, our Guide has many of the assets of residing in Page County.
+As might be expected, most of this is helpful for buyers and sellers, but owners and renters should also find these resources to be very useful.

 Our Broker Will Nesbitt